 Walter Duranty’s adventures are multiple and, for those so inclined, many others are described in “Stalin’s Apologist,” his biography by S.J.
 Taylor.

-Durany had a wooden leg after a train accident in France, drank heavily and was a known womanizer with a permanent mistress in Moscow and a wife in Paris.
+Duranty had a wooden leg after a train accident in France, drank heavily and was a known womanizer with a permanent mistress in Moscow and a wife in Paris.
 But my favorite Duranty connection is one that I read about recently: that he was a personal friend of Armand Hammer, the robber financier after whom Los Angeles’ Hammer Museum is named, and wrote a foreword for Hammer’s only book.
-Hammer’s own muckracking biography was published in 1996, and called Dossier; it shows how Hammer had a particular set of characteristics never seen before or since in a single person: corrupt Communist capitalist, white-collar criminal and Soviet spy.
+Hammer’s own muckracking biography was published in 1996 by Edward Jay Epstein, and called Dossier: The Secret History of Armand Hammer; it shows how Hammer had a particular set of characteristics never seen before or since in a single person: corrupt Communist capitalist, white-collar criminal and Soviet spy.